usmanalt1/invoice_model_training/README.md

-# Pfleiderer Model Training - Azure Functions
+# Model Training - Azure Functions

 A serverless Azure Functions application for automated machine learning model training, designed to train and manage multiple classification models on a monthly schedule.